Aquatic Resources Education

 Chesapeake and Coastal ServiceMD Department of Natural Resources580 Taylor Ave., E-2Annapolis, MD 21401410-260-8809Christine.Hintz@maryland.gov

-Maryland’s Aquatic Resources Education (ARE) Grants Program are small grants to assist public and private schools (preK-12) and environmental education centers that are part of the public school system with funding to implement aquatic-based projects in the schools/classrooms or on school grounds.
+Maryland’s Aquatic Resources Education (ARE) Grants Program provides small grants to fund aquatic-based learning activities for schools -- in classrooms, on school grounds, or for off-campus field experiences for students.
+Funding is offered to assist public and private schools (preK-12) and environmental education centers that are part of the public school system.

-Think about how your project can help you meet Environmental Literacy requirements, College Career and Readiness standards, and the Next Generation Science Standards.
-Use grant funds to accomplish a Meaningful Watershed Educational Experience (MWEE), something that the Maryland State Department of Education is encouraging schools to undertake to build “learner-centered experiences that focus on investigations into local environmental issues that lead to informed action and civic engagement.”
-(An Educator’s Guide to the Meaningful Watershed Educational Experience, p.
-4).
+Think about how your project can help you meet Environmental Literacy standards and the Next Generation Science Standards.
+Use grant funds to accomplish a Meaningful Watershed Educational Experience (MWEE; see also MWEE videos to build “learner-centered experiences that focus on investigations into local environmental issues that lead to informed action and civic engagement” An Educator’s Guide to the Meaningful Watershed Educational Experience, p.
+4

 The Aquatic Resources Education Grant Program encourages matching funds, partnerships, technical support from local resources, and volunteer time.

-Food, computer or video equipment, software, prizes, t-shirts or other promotional items, reimbursement for completed projects, program admission fees, or field trips.
+Food, computer or video equipment, software, prizes, t-shirts or other promotional items, signage for plantings, travel to attend trainings, or reimbursement for any costs incurred prior to the start date of award, such as completed projects, equipment, program admission fees or field experiences that have already taken place.

 580 Taylor Ave, Annapolis MD 21401